squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/tutorial.md

 - Using a Python data model that loads a machine learning (ML) model to create a column for ML model predictions

 In addition, the following topics may also useful for your Squirrels projects:
-- TBA
+- [User Model](../concepts/user) - Configure custom user attributes and use them to control behaviour of data models
+- [Context Variables & Placeholders](../concepts/context) - We briefly touched on context variables in this tutorial, but not placeholders
+- [Date Utils](../concepts/dateutils) - Use the `date_utils` module to apply a series of date transformations to parameter selections
+- [Deploy with Docker](../guides/deploy) - Deploy your Squirrels project with Docker

-You can also check out the [CLI References] to understand the commands available with Squirrels, or check out the [Python Classes] available in the Squirrels library.
+You can also check out the [CLI References] to understand the commands available with Squirrels, or check out the [Python APIs] available in the Squirrels library.

 [python virtual environments]: https://realpython.com/python-virtual-environments-a-primer/